mert-kurttutan/torchview/README.md

 ```
 pip install graphviz
 ```
 For python interface of graphiz to work, you need to have dot layout command working in your system.
-If it isn't already installed, I suggest you run the following depeding on your OS,
+If it isn't installed, I suggest you run the following depending on your OS,

 Debian-based Linux distro (e.g. Ubuntu):
 ```